 Intrinsic or intrarenal

-acute renal failure (ARF) occurs when direct damage to
+acute kidney injury (AKI), also called acute renal failure, occurs when direct damage to

 the kidneys causes a sudden loss in kidney function.
 The treatment of intrinsic

-acute renal failure includes identifying and correcting the cause of the renal
+acute kidney injury includes identifying and correcting the cause of the kidney injury.
+The most common causes of intrinsic acute kidney injury are acute

 tubular necrosis (ATN), acute glomerulonephritis (AGN), and